Sean 'Diddy' Combs pleads not guilty to sex trafficking and racketeering charges

 As the threat of criminal charges loomed, Combs and his associates pressured witnesses and victims to stay silent, offering bribes and supplying false narratives of what happened, the indictment says.

-In November, Cassie, whose legal name is Casandra Ventura, filed a lawsuit saying he had beaten and raped her for years.
+In November, Ventura filed a lawsuit saying he had beaten and raped her for years.
 She accused Combs of coercing her, and others, into unwanted sex in drug-fueled settings.

 The suit was settled in one day, but months later, CNN aired hotel security footage showing Combs punching and kicking Ventura and throwing her on a floor.
 After the video aired, Combs apologized, saying, “I was disgusted when I did it.”